ThreeSixtyGiving/standard/documentation/identifiers.md

 To create your grant identifiers:

-1. Make sure you have asked for a 360Giving prefix;
+1. Make sure you have asked for a 360Giving prefix.
-2. Look for an existing internal identifier given to your grants (e.g. a sequential number assigned to each grant at the point of application, or a combination of the 'funding scheme' identifier and a number for the grant.
-The important thing is that the identifier should be unique inside your organisation, so adding the prefix will make it unique across the whole world.);
+2. Look for an existing internal identifier given to your grants (for example, a sequential number assigned to each grant at the point of application).
+The important thing is that the identifier should be unique inside your organisation, so adding the prefix will make it unique across the whole world.
-3. Add this onto the end of your 360Giving prefix;
+3. Add this to the end of your 360Giving prefix.

 ```eval_rst
 .. admonition:: For example